OEHC/praqma.com/_posts/2016-11-22-vmware-api-scripting.md

 ---

 VMware vSphere is widely used for virtualization in the enterprise.
-Thus you may face the task of managing infrastructure on this platform.
-This post shows you how to get started when you want to do it the right way - *as code*.
+Thus you may face the task of managing infrastructure on this platform and of course this should be done *as code*.
+This post will give you a jumpstart into scripting the vSphere API.
 {: .kicker }

 <!--break-->